Shoawen0213/IEEE-AICAS-2022/README.md

 # IEEE-AICAS-2022
 Our submitted paper is accepted by the Technical Program Committee for presentation at AICAS 2022.

-# Paper accepted by the Technical Program Committee for presentation at IEEE AICAS 2022.

 ## Data description
 | File NAME                                                             | decription                            |